 Or head north to Hay on Wye in afternoon

 For the afternoon, take some fresh air and a good walk.
 Either stay local, and walk around the Country Park with the dogs to let them run off steam, or venture up the mountain to Penwyllt, on a longer circular walk, using the walks map from reception.
-Visit the old quarry and walk along the disused quarry railway tracks high up in the hills, enjoying great views of the remote landscape.
+Visit the old quarry and walk along the disused quarry railway tracks high up in the hills, enjoying great views over the remote landscape.

-Or if you fancy a drive and tour, head north on to Hay on Wye, celebrated town of books, suitable in all weathers for a long browse around the numerous bookshops (dogs can come too, as there are pleny of walks in the area you can try, though dogs won't be allowed in all the bookshops).
+Or if you fancy a drive and tour, head north on to Hay on Wye, celebrated town of books, suitable in all weathers for a long browse around the numerous bookshops (dogs can come too, as there are plenty of walks in the area you can try, though dogs won't be allowed in all the bookshops).
 There are also some interesting antique shops in Hay on Wye.

 Day Four - Local Hill & Lake Walk